mlr-archive/wiki-old/mlr-developer-team-and-contributors-page.md

 I am a postdoc at the TU Dortmund and one of the main developers of mlr.
 I've worked on many internal parts of mlr and started to implement support for survival analysis.

 ## [![Github Avatar](https://avatars2.githubusercontent.com/u/579233?v=3&s=32)](https://github.com/larskotthoff) Lars Kotthoff
-I am a postdoctoral researcher at the University of British Columbia.
-My main contributions to mlr include support for clustering algorithms.
+I am assistant professor of Computer Science at the University of Wyoming.
+My main contributions to mlr include support for clustering.
 Apart from that I'm usually fighting Travis in one way or another.

 ## [![Github Avatar](https://avatars0.githubusercontent.com/u/1888623?v=3&s=32)](https://github.com/jakob-r) Jakob Richter
 PhD Student in Statistics at TU Dortmund.
 Working on mlr since 2012.
 Always wanting to add some functionality, ending up revising a lot of stuff.
 Also involved in the development in related packages as [ParamHelpers](https://github.com/berndbischl/ParamHelpers) and mainly [mlrMBO](https://github.com/berndbischl/mlrMBO) recently.